abhiram-karanth-core/turbo-query/README.md

 2. MiniLM embedding generation
 3. L2 vector normalization and mmap write
 4. Consistent hash routing to shards
-5. Bleve batch indexing
+5. Sequential shard-local ID assignment
-6. Sequential shard-local ID assignment for direct vector lookup
+6. Bleve batch indexing with shard-local ID as document ID

 > Vectors are L2-normalized at index time so cosine similarity reduces to a dot product at query time.